tideflow-io/tideflow-docs/docs/workflows-introduction.md

 title: Workflows
 ---

-A workflow is a set of tasks to accomplish a certain task.
-In Tideflow, they happen based on a certain event.
+A workflow is a set of tasks to accomplish a certain thing or produce a desired output.
+In Tideflow, workflows happen based on a certain event.
 We call this event a "trigger".

-Tideflow allows you to create as many as you want.
+Tideflow allows you to create as many workflows as you want.

 ## Example

-Let's make an example.
 Say you want to automate generating and sending bills to your customers and to your accountant.

 Doing this could be the result of the following tasks: